Alphabetic Table of Runs

 rafts 500 - 20000 cfs, kayaks 300 - 20000 see below for how to estimate flow (FSW - DOS / 2)

-Eel River below Pillsbury Reservoir Elk Mountain Road bridge to Eel River Road bridge class III+, class IV above 1000, IV+ above 2000 cfs 5.7 or 8.8 miles,
+Eel River below Pillsbury reservoir Elk Mountain Road bridge to Eel River Road bridge class III+, class IV above 1000, IV+ above 2000 cfs 5.7 or 8.8 miles,

 1 day

-rafts (500) 900 - 3000 cfs, kayaks 300 - 6000, IK minimum 200 Van Arsdale release plus future Coyote inflow (EVA + (COY).
-Also Dreamflows.
+rafts (500) 900 - 3000 cfs, kayaks 300 - 6000, IK minimum 200 dam release plus Coyote inflow (EVA + 45), or Dreamflows.

 Eel River Rice Fork above Pillsbury Blue Slides Creek to Pillsbury Reservoir Class II with one III and one possible Class V 8 miles (1.5 on reservoir),